KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 Let the feeling land.
 Even two seconds is enough.

+---
+*To assume fulfillment is to step into the garden of already-being, where longing dissolves and the heart rests in its own abundance.*
+---
 ### **Key Seven — The Assumption of Fulfillment**

 **(Neville Goddard’s master key, simplified)**